ThereIsATonyInMyGitRepo/It-s-a-kata-world-/README.md

 # It-s-a-kata-world-
 Kata there, there and there.
-Kata everywhere! :O
+Kata ere! :O